 Amalgam (Mercury) fillings

 Mercury used in amalgam fillings has become a major concern, so often the amalgam fillings are removed.
-Unfortunately this does not completely free the body of mercury as some will leech into the body after the fillings are removed.
+Unfortunately, this does not completely free the body of mercury as some will leach into the body after the fillings are removed.

 Significant deposits of mercury, previously non-existent, were found in the lungs, kidneys, endocrine organs, liver, and heart with abnormal low-voltage ECGs of patients after amalgam fillings were removed.
 (2)